dimyG/jekyll-theme-chirpy/tabs/about.md

 [zakanda]({% post_url 2020-06-03-zakanda_technical_overview %}) and
 [algozoom]({% post_url 2020-12-02-animations-with-d3-and-react %}) are two projects with which I started in full stack web development.
-The first one is much larger in scope and complexity.

-Learning is a way of life for me, and in this path I always strive to understand, upskill and improve.
+The first one is much larger in scope and complexity as it was my first startup, but it was naively built.
+I have evolved a lot since then.
+Learning is a way of life for me, and in this path I always strive to upskill and improve.

 - I now know the significance of designing a good distributed architecture from the start, with scalability in mind, implementing microservices with testing, observability and continuous delivery.